-In addition to the beam halo cleaning, the collimation system has also other important
+In addition to the beam halo cleaning, the collimation system has also other important roles:

 - Passive machine protection: the collimators are the closest elements to the circulating beam and represent the first line of defence in case of various normal and abnormal loss cases Due to the damage potential of the LHC beams, this functionality has become one of the most critical aspects for the LHC operation and commissioning.
 In particular, it must be ensured that the triplet magnets in the experiments are protected during the betatron squeeze [3].

-- Active cleaning of collision debris products: this is achieved with dedicated (TCL) collimators located on the outgoing beams of each high-luminosity experiment that catch the debris produced by the collisionslosses below the quench limit of the superconducting magnets in the matching sections and dispersion suppressors close to the interaction points.
+- Active cleaning of collision debris products: this is achieved with dedicated (TCL) collimators located on the outgoing beams of each high-luminosity experiment that catch the debris produced by the collisions.
+These keep losses below the quench limit of the superconducting magnets in the matching sections and dispersion suppressors close to the interaction points.

-- Experiment background optimization: this is one of the classical roles of collimation systems in previous colliders like ISR, SppS and .
-For the LHC, the contribution to background from beam halo has always been expected to be smallto IR7 collimation cleaning that induces only limited losses close to the experiments.
+- Experiment background optimization: this is one of the classical roles of collimation systems in previous colliders like ISR, SppS and Tevatron.
+For the LHC, the contribution to background from beam halo has always been expected to be small, due to effective IR7 collimation cleaning that induces only limited losses close to the experiments.
 The initial run confirmed this expectation [4].

 - Concentration of radiation losses: for high power machines, it is becoming increasingly important to be able to localize beam losses in confined and optimized “hot” areas rather than having a distributed activation of equipment along the machine.
 This is an essential functionality to allow easy access for maintenance in the largest fraction of machine.

 - Local protection of equipment and improvement of lifetime: Dedicated movable or fixed collimators are used to shield equipment.
-For example, eight passive absorbers are used in the collimation insertions in order to reduce total dose to warm dipoles and quadrupoles that otherwise would have a short lifetime in the high-radiation environment foreseen during the nominal LHC operation.
+For example, eight passive absorbers are used in the collimation insertions in order to reduce the total dose to warm dipoles and quadrupoles that otherwise would have a short lifetime in the high-radiation environment foreseen during the nominal LHC operation.

 - Beam halo scraping and halo diagnostics: Collimator scans in association to the very sensitive LHC beam loss monitoring system proved to be a powerful way to probe the population of beam tails [5, 6], otherwise too small compared to the beam core to be measured by conventional emittance measurements.
-Thanks to their robustness, the present primary collimators can also be efficiently used to scrape and shape the beams, in [7].
+Thanks to their robustness, the present primary collimators can also be efficiently used to scrape and shape the beams, as in [7].

-In order to fulfil all these functionalities, the LHC collimation system features an unprecedented complexity compared to previous state-of-the-art in particle accelerators. degrees of freedom for collimator movements [8].
+In order to fulfil all these functionalities, the LHC collimation system features an unprecedented complexity compared to previous state-of-the-art in particle accelerators.
+The Run 1 system required managing about 400 degrees of freedom for collimator movements [8].
 As a comparison, the Tevatron collimation system had less than 30 degrees of freedom.
 For this reason, the possibility to operate reliably the collimation system has always been considered as a major concern for the LHC performance.
+Upgrade scenarios must address improved operational aspects as the HL-LHC goal rely on machine availability.

-Table 1: Collimators for the LHC 2, starting in 2015.
+Table 1: Collimators for the LHC Run 2, starting in 2015.
 For each type, acronyms, rotation plane (horizontal, vertical or skew), material and number of devices, summed over the two beams, are given.
+For completeness, movable injection and dump protection devices are also listed.
+In addition, the collimation system comprises 10 fixed-aperture absorbers in IR3 and IR7 to reduce total doses to worm magnets of the cleaning insertions.